Brink’s (NYSE:BCO) Issues FY 2019 Earnings Guidance

 Brink’s (NYSE:BCO) issued an update on its FY 2019 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $4.10-4.30 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.23.
 The company issued revenue guidance of $3.75-3.75 billion, compared to the consensus revenue estimate of $3.74 billion.Brink’s also updated its FY19 guidance to $4.10-4.30 EPS.

-Brink’s (NYSE:BCO) last announced its quarterly earnings data on Wednesday, July 24th.
-The business services provider reported $0.84 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.80 by $0.04.
-Brink’s had a negative net margin of 1.19% and a positive return on equity of 86.38%.
-The firm had revenue of $914.00 million for the quarter, compared to analysts’ expectations of $898.98 million.
-During the same period last year, the firm earned $0.74 earnings per share.
-The business’s revenue for the quarter was up 7.5% on a year-over-year basis.
-Analysts predict that Brink’s will post 4.22 earnings per share for the current year.
+Brink’s (NYSE:BCO) last released its earnings results on Wednesday, July 24th.
+The business services provider reported $0.84 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.83 by $0.01.
+The firm had revenue of $914.00 million for the quarter, compared to analyst estimates of $898.98 million.
+Brink’s had a return on equity of 92.10% and a net margin of 2.20%.
+Brink’s’s revenue was up 7.5% compared to the same quarter last year.
+During the same period in the previous year, the company earned $0.74 earnings per share.
+On average, equities analysts anticipate that Brink’s will post 4.27 earnings per share for the current fiscal year.

-Separately, Zacks Investment Research cut shares of Heritage Insurance from a hold rating to a strong sell rating in a research report on Friday, April 26th.
-Two analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
-The stock presently has an average rating of Buy and a consensus target price of $90.00.
+A number of brokerages recently weighed in on BCO.
+Imperial Capital lifted their price target on Brink’s from $100.00 to $105.00 and gave the stock an outperform rating in a research note on Thursday.
+They noted that the move was a valuation call.
+Zacks Investment Research cut Heritage Insurance from a hold rating to a strong sell rating in a research note on Friday, April 26th.
+Two analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
+Brink’s has an average rating of Buy and an average price target of $95.00.

-In related news, insider Thomas Colan sold 6,374 shares of the business’s stock in a transaction on Thursday, April 25th.
-The shares were sold at an average price of $83.51, for a total value of $532,292.74.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, EVP Amit Zukerman sold 21,946 shares of the business’s stock in a transaction on Friday, April 26th.
-The shares were sold at an average price of $79.94, for a total transaction of $1,754,363.24.
-The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 33,320 shares of company stock worth $2,686,656.
-Insiders own 1.05% of the company’s stock.
+In related news, EVP Amit Zukerman sold 5,000 shares of Brink’s stock in a transaction dated Monday, April 29th.
+The stock was sold at an average price of $80.00, for a total value of $400,000.00.
+The sale was disclosed in a legal filing with the SEC, which is available at this link.
+Company insiders own 1.05% of the company’s stock.

 The Brink's Company provides secure transportation, cash management, and other security-related services in North America, South America, and internationally.
 The company offers cash-in-transit services, including armored vehicle transportation of valuables; automated teller machine (ATM) services, such as cash replenishment, replenishment forecasting, cash optimization, ATM remote monitoring, service call dispatching, transaction processing, installation, and first and second line maintenance; and network infrastructure services.